tbgrun/tbgrun.github.io/README.md

-# Hi, thanks for checking in!
+# Hi, thanks for stopping by!
 There is not much to see right now, but check back and observe me building this page bit for bit.\

 See you soon!